 The circle indicates the time we are discussing in this section

-The type of Tanto during Nanboku-Cho Period was called Hirazukuri-Kowakizashi-Sunnobi-Tanto.
-Hirazukuri means flat sword without Yokote line and without Shinogi.
-Ko-Wakizashi means shorter sword.
-Sunnnobi Tanto means longer Tanto.
-This is called Enbun Jyoji Kowakizashi Tanto.
-Because the majority of this type of shape was made around Enbun, Jyoji Imperial era.
-Each time the Emperor changed, Japan changed the names of the era.
-Enbun was from 1356 to 1361, Jyoji was from 1362 to 1368.
+During the Nanboku-Cho Period, a type of Tanto called Hirazukuri-Kowakizashi-Sunnobi-Tanto was made.
+Hirazukuri means a flat sword without the Yokote line and without Shinogi.
+Ko-Wakizashi means a shorter sword.
+Sun-Nobi Tanto means longer than standard.
+This is also called Enbun Jyoji Kowakizashi Tanto.
+It is called this way because the majority of this type Tanto was forged around Enbun, Jyoji Imperial era.
+In Japan, a new imperial period starts when a new emperor ascends to the throne.
+The Enbun era was from 1356 to 1361, and the Jyoji period was from 1362 to 1368.

-Hamon (Tempered line) —– Narrow tempered area at the lower part, it gradually grows wider as it goes up higher then it becomes Bodhi design.
-Hamon in Kissaki area is Kaeri Fukashi (turn back deep) as the illustration below.
+Hamon (Tempered line) —– The narrowly tempered at the lower part gradually becomes wider toward the top.
+Then a similar wide hamon goes into the Boshi area.
+Hamon in the kissaki area is Kaeri-fukashi (turn back deep).
+See the illustration below shows.
 Coarse Nie.
-O-Midare (large irregular pattern).
+O-midare (large irregular hamon pattern).

-Jitetsu or Jihada —– Loose wood grain pattern called Itame.
-Yubashiri (refer 17 Yubashiri, Chikei.jpg), Tobiyaki (Irregular patches of tempered metal) appears.
-Crowded Tobiyaki is called Hitatsura (illustration above).
+Jihada —– Loose wood grain pattern called Itame.
+Yubashiri (discussed in 17 Yubashiri, Chikei.jpg), Tobiyaki (Irregular patches of tempered metal) appears.
+Crowded (busy) Tobiyaki is called Hitatsura (illustration above).

 Sword-smiths during Nanboku-Cho Period Soshu Den(school)